Saturday, October 19, 2024

 Because I don't live in Utah or Idaho, I haven't seen it.

-Those who watched Witnesses may recall it's portrayal of SITH, which are bizarre and counter-historical, if not blasphemous.
+In the pursuit of clarity, we note that those who watched Witnesses may recall its portrayals of SITH, which are bizarre and counter-historical, to say the least.
 The film teaches that Joseph and Oliver misled everyone about the translation of the Book of Mormon, for example.
 It misrepresents David's trip to Fayette, omits the encounter with the messenger taking the plates to Cumorah, and much more.

 Here are some stills from the movie to give you an idea.